-The use of video surveillance equipment on Club grounds shall be supervised and controlled by the CEO and Director of Operations.
+The use of video surveillance equipment on Club grounds shall be supervised and controlled by the CEO and Operations Manager.
 The actual recording equipment will be maintained in an area or room that is locked and secure to only be accessed by authorized personnel.
 Live video monitoring may randomly occur as needed.
 Video data is recorded and stored digitally.
 Video recording data is considered confidential and secure.
-Access to live video is limited to the Front Office Staff and Unit Director of the Westside Unit.
-Access to video recorded data is strictly limited to the following authorized full-time Boys & Girls Club personnel: CEO, Director of Operations and Human Resource Manager.
+Access to live video is limited to the Front Office Staff of the Westside Unit.
+Access to video recorded data is strictly limited to the following authorized full-time Boys & Girls Club personnel: President/Chief Executive Officer, Director of Facilities Management, Director of Programs, Director of Human Resources and Operations Manager.
 These authorized personnel are trained on the video surveillance policy and how video data should be used during any official investigation.
 Video recording data may be used as evidence that a Club member, parent/guardian, staff member, volunteer, or other person has engaged in behavior that violates state or local law, policies, and/or Club rules.
 Video footage is subject to production by a valid subpoena or other court order.